Synthetic Data for Model Selection: Synthetic data for architecture hyper-parameter search

 \section{Synthetic data for architecture hyper-parameter search}

 In this experiment we explore the contribution of synthetic data for model selection out of a pool of different architectures.
 Given a training set and a held-out test set (not available for model selection), we compared the three model selection protocols (selecting a random network, standard protocol, synthetic protocol).
 The standard protocol requires a validation set, to this end we split each of the datasets (Train50K, Train30K, Train10K) into training and validation subsets.
-For the synthetic protocol a GAN was trained on each dataset to produce a dataset of 100K synthetic images (see Appendix~\ref{sec:appendix_data_generation_description}): \begin{enumerate} \item \textbf{Train10K:} The train/val split is 7.5K/2.5K.
+For the synthetic protocol a GAN was trained on each dataset to produce a dataset of 100K synthetic images (see Appendix~\ref{sec:appendix_data_generation_description}).
+The train/val split and the GANs that where used to create each synthetic dataset are as follows: \begin{enumerate} \item \textbf{Train10K:} The train/val split is 7.5K/2.5K.
 For the synthetic data protocol, a single StyleGAN2-Cond model trained on the 10K available images was used. \item \textbf{Train30K:} The train/val split is 22.5K/7.5K.
 For the synthetic data protocol, 10 StyleGAN2 models were trained, each on the 3K (per class) available images. \item \textbf{Train50K:} The train/val split is 40K/10K.
-For the synthetic data protocol, 10 StyleGAN2 models were trained, each on the 5K (per class) available images. \end{enumerate} In each experiment 64 architectures were evaluated using the different protocols.
-For generating similar architectures, we sampled RWNN architectures with the same parameters WS(2, 0.25) (same architectures as in~\ref{sec:es_rso_rwnn}).
-In both the standard and synthetic protocols we trained each architecture 10 times.
-For the standard protocol we train on the training subset (step 1) and for the synthetic protocol we use the entire dataset.
-Note that for the standard protocol, it is not possible to select a model instance out of the 10 trained instances of each architecture that was trained on the entire data (step 3).
-Therefore, we use the average test error of the 10 trained models of each architecture (on the entire dataset) as a data point for comparisons.
+For the synthetic data protocol, 10 StyleGAN2 models were trained, each on the 5K (per class) available images. \end{enumerate}